freeCodeCamp/freeCodeCamp/guide/english/bsd-os/index.md

 BSD includes a 'Jails' system which is somewhat analogous to Linux Containers -- except with additional security and flexibility in implementation.

+### BSD Versions

+In contrast to the numerous Linux distributions, there are only four major open source BSDs.
+Each BSD project maintains its own source tree and its own kernel.

+1. FreeBSD
+2. NetBSD
+3. OpenBSD
+4. DragonFlyBSD

 ### More Information:

 [FreeBSD (Wikipedia.org)](https://en.wikipedia.org/wiki/FreeBSD)